 OPPORTUNITY CONSTRAINTS PROPOSED INTERVENTION Report Back) Location Advantage No interventions to Improved Trade Need to explore mechanisms to let the towns benefit from the passing traffic along the N3 It is contained in OLMs LED Plan Abundance of land for development No professional Planners to look at the land release matters Municipalities to review their organograms and ensure that they have requisite expertise to address land release matters The municipality has appointed a qualified Planner.
 Agricultural land No value add interventions such as processing Development or Review of an LED Plan identifying value add interventions In process of reviewing the LED Availability of young active people No sufficient employment opportunities Municipality to support entrepreneurial Skills development to young people Municipality is the process of developing the policy to assist the young people Potential opportunities to link a Dube Trade Port Inefficient transport system Extend the Runway at the Airport and provide other necessities Investigating agri-processing possibilities Inefficient transport system Upgrade the one way system in Ladysmith n/a Inadequate infrastructure Municipalities to improve their allocation for infrastructure provision IDC is undertaking a study in this regard that will assists the municipality to improve their infrastructure allocation.
-Land The municipality SDF is under review with the assistance from Blue point planning that was assigned by COGTA. cooperatives Okhahlamba is one the municipality in the family that is having a lot of cooperatives.
+Land Loss of land with agriculture potential in rural areas to dispersed settlements The municipality SDF is under review with the assistance from Blue point planning that was assigned by COGTA.
+To improve employment drive establishment of agricultural cooperatives Okhahlamba is one the municipality in the family that is having a lot of cooperatives.
 They need to improve on the functionality.
 Support for land reform cluster projects across Uthukela, Besters, Ladysmith, Weenen (with special focus on maize and beef farming No progress.
 Need to convene a district meeting to discuss the way forward with DLA Drakensberg Region/Eco Tourism Development has huge impact on the environment.
-Amount of R200 000 was budgeted to address it.
+Improve tourism signage along Drakensberg Amount of R200 000 was budgeted to address it.